United States: CFIUS Review

-These developments prompted CFIUS to become much more active in recent years, and led Congress to pass the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA), which is the most sweeping reform of CFIUS in the past 30 years.
-FIRRMA significantly expanded CFIUS’ jurisdiction, implemented a number of process changes and strengthened CFIUS’ authorities, such as the authority to share information with foreign governments, mandate filings, enforce voluntary divestments, enforce mitigation and fund operations.
+These developments prompted CFIUS to become much more active in recent years, and led Congress to pass the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA), which was the most sweeping reform of CFIUS in the past 30 years.
+FIRRMA significantly expanded CFIUS’ jurisdiction, implemented a number of process changes, and strengthened CFIUS’ authorities, such as the authority to share information with foreign governments, mandate filings, enforce voluntary divestments, enforce mitigation and fund operations.
 Since Congress passed FIRRMA, CFIUS has issued a series of implementing regulations bringing these changes into effect.
 1 Additionally, funding authorised by FIRRMA is enabling CFIUS to devote more resources to identifying transactions that are not notified by the parties, leading to an increase in the number of cases subject to CFIUS’ ‘call in’ authority.

 Even when the mandatory filing requirement is inapplicable, parties may still choose voluntarily to submit a notice for review with respect to any transaction subject to CFIUS’ jurisdiction.
-The risk of not submitting a notice voluntarily can be substantial, because CFIUS can take action even after the parties close the transaction, up to and including recommending that the President order the foreign owner to divest the acquired business.
-The President has formally ordered the divestment or prohibition of only five transactions since the relevant statute was adopted in 1988.
-3 However, foreign owners have agreed to voluntarily divest their interest in a US business in many instances in light of CFIUS opposition, before CFIUS referred the transaction to the President for a formal order of divestment.
+The risk of not submitting a notice voluntarily can be substantial, because CFIUS can take action even after the parties close the transaction, up to and including recommending that the President order the foreign owner to divest the acquired interest.
+The President has formally ordered the divestment or prohibition of only six transactions since the relevant statute was adopted in 1988.
+5 However, foreign owners have agreed to voluntarily divest their interest in a US business in many instances in light of CFIUS opposition, before CFIUS referred the transaction to the President for a formal order of divestment.
 Between 2015 and 2019, although the President only formally blocked four transactions, 56 transactions were abandoned in light of CFIUS-related national security concerns, including where CFIUS imposed conditions that the parties found unacceptable.
-6 For instance, in 2019, China-based Beijing Kunlun Tech Co Ltd entered into an agreement with CFIUS to divest the online dating site, Grindr LLC, due to data security concerns after Kunlun acquired control of Grindr without advance CFIUS review.
-4 In such a circumstance, the foreign person may not be able to recoup the original value of his or her investment.
+6 For instance, in 2019, China-based Beijing Kunlun Tech Co Ltd entered into an agreement with CFIUS to divest the online dating site, Grindr LLC, because of data security concerns after Kunlun acquired control of Grindr without advance CFIUS review.
+7 In such a circumstance, the foreign person may not be able to recoup the original value of its investment.

 What is the regulation and who administers it?

-The US national security review process is conducted pursuant to section 721 of the Defense Production Act of 1950 (Section 721), as amended (most recently by FIRRMA).
-5 Section 721 grants the President the authority to suspend or prohibit in whole or in part certain enumerated transactions if they threaten to impair the national security of the United States.
+The US national security review process is conducted pursuant to section 721 of the Defense Production Act of 1950 (section 721), as amended (most recently by FIRRMA).
+8 Section 721 grants the President the authority to suspend or prohibit in whole or in part certain enumerated transactions if they threaten to impair the national security of the United States.

 What is national security?